cheminfo/eln-docs/docs/45_other_analysis/images/includes/annotations/README.md

 # Define pixel size

-The image analysis tool allows to draw lines and polygons directly on the image.
+The image analysis tool allows you to draw lines and polygons directly on the image.

 All the annotations will be saved with the sample back in the database.